LambdaTest/documentation/docs/capybara-on-hyperexecute-grid.md

 title: Run automation tests on HyperExecute using Capybara
 hide_title: true
 sidebar_label: Capybara
-description: Learn how to run Selenium automation tests on HyperExecute grid using Capybara
+description: Learn how to run Selenium automation tests on HyperExecute using Capybara
 keywords:
   - Capybara
   - Capybara selenium